AlexanderR18/B-Tree/README.md

 # B-Tree
-Manually Creates a B Tree
+Manually Creates a self balancing B Tree

 Input file
 All values that will be added to the tree separated by a space, tab, or new line.